 On Tuesday October 2nd, City, County and State Law Enforcement Officers will be conducting an Officer On A Train and Adopt A Crossing enforcement operation in North Idaho.

 The purpose of this enforcement operation is to increase public awareness of the potential dangers that exist at highway railroad intersections and eliminate driver actions that can have tragic consequences, by enforcing the traffic laws that pertain to these intersections.
 The enforcement program is one of three parts of the Operation Lifesaver effort, which include engineering and education, designed to eliminate car train collisions.

-This year to date, there have been 5 car train collisions reported, resulting in 2 people injured.
+During 2011, there were 15 car train collisions resulting in 3 people injured and 2 fatalities.
+This year to date, there have been 6 car train collisions reported, resulting in 2 people injured and 1 fatality.